Transforming Education: A Journey at the ASU+GSV Summit

 “Seeing that kind of curiosity reminded me we’re still at the beginning of what’s possible.” – Spencer

-Looking Ahead
+Looking Ahead with Renewed Purpose

-“It’s not just about the tech for me, it’s about making an actual difference.” – Spencer
+“It’s not just about the tech for me; it’s about making an actual difference.” – Spencer

 Want to learn more about our internship program or the tools our team is building?